When To Replace Trailer Tires – A Practical Perspective

 3. If there is damage on the tire (like a slice, or a bulging sidewall, or a chunk of tread missing).
 These can come from hitting curbs or debris.

 4. If you find significant dry rot.
 Dry rot is the little cracks that appear over time in the rubber.
 We expect some tiny cracking when we look really close, but if it becomes significant, replace the worn trailer tires.
 Dry rot is natural with rubber over time, made worse in the sun.
-Ask a tire store if you’re in doubt.
+Ask a tire store if you are in doubt.

 Trailer Tire Failure